Kaiyang-Chen/ARF-Group/README.md

 ### Data and Control Blocks
 ![graph](readme_graphs/block.png "Sellers")

-The primary functional blocks of the app include Dashboard, Product Publisher (and Model Generator), Product Browser and Chatting Manager.
-Payment module will be likely to be done with AliPay or Wechat Pay api.
+The primary functional blocks of the app include AR, Publisher, Browser, Usersystem, Cart, Payment and Chatting.

-Dashboard is used to manage user information, which supports pre-defined information fields such as user name, email address, phone number, age, gender, address, etc. Dashboard supports logging in/out, registering and deleting users.
-In addition, this module is responsible for use authentication, whose service is provided by Django.
-When the user wants to update user information, the front-end sends a GET request to the Dashboard module, and the module requests Authentication and User Profile Database for the required information and sends back to the front-end.
-When updating fields, the front-end sends a POST request to the Dashboard and the Dashboard updates the database.
+User system.
+The user system provides a user the opportunity to register, log in, log out and delete his account.
+Users can also input, check and update his personal information on the system.
+Besides, our app relies on the user system to provide contact information between sellers and buyers.
+This system further lays the foundation for product ownership management and access control.

 Product Browser is used to search for existing products.
 The front-end sends a GET request to Product Browser with reqired fields.
 If the request wants a specific product with its UID, all information about this product is fetched and sent back to the front-end.
 If the request wants some products that satisfiy the searching criterial, Product Browser sends 5-10 results that are wanted to the front-end.
 Front-end may indicate specific fields that should be returned in this case.
 All the product information not including the AR model is stored in one seperate Product Database that is not the same as User Profile Database.
 This database also includes the file location of the corresponding AR model.
 To require an AR model for a specific product, its UID will be provided by the front-end and Browser searches for the targeted file.
 All user will have browsing history stored, so that the front-end can request for user recommendation on the welcoming homepage without providing any additional information.
 Product Browser is connected and managing two parts of storage: basic product information database and AR model files.